 If you are looking for the best projectors under $400, you have come to the right place.
-This article will review six of the best projectors that you can buy for less than four hundred dollars.
+This article will review six of the best projectors you can buy for less than four hundred dollars.

 We will also provide a buying guide to help you choose the right Projector for your needs and answer some of the most common questions about purchasing projectors.